 Know The DCC

-Typically, travelers are expected to pay for things in the local currency, but in some cases, such as in the UK, they aren’t actually required to do this.
-Instead, they can choose to pay for a product or service in their home currency and you can apply the Dynamic Currency Conversion (DCC).
+With few exceptions, travelers pay with local currency.
+Instead, they can pay for something in their home currency; and you can apply the Dynamic Currency Conversion (DCC).

 What does that mean?
-Well, if these same customers paid with a foreign credit card, the fee would be applied there, but when they pay in cash, they’re essentially paying for the currency conversion upfront.
+Well, if these same customers paid with a foreign credit card, the fee would be applied there.
+When they pay in cash, they’re essentially paying for the currency conversion upfront.
 You’ll want list the payment options clearly on the invoice and explain the option to your customers – some will benefit more from paying this way while others will prefer to change their method of payment to local currency or a credit card.

 Know Your Limits

 Some tourism-related companies will have a harder time handling currency changes and alternative payments than others.
-For example, outdoor recreation companies, such as those that offer parasailing excursions, may have no problem accepting alternative forms of payment when the activity is booked in advance.
+For example, recreation companies may have no problem accepting alternative forms of payment when the activity is booked in advance.
 Problems arise, however, when it comes to accepting payments onsite.

 Since parasailing involves flying through the air behind a boat, many of the businesses that provide the experience are located on the beach.
-Lack of resources, especially in more remote locations, may mean that purveyors only take cash or can only process local credit cards.
+Lack of resources may mean that purveyors only take cash or can only process local credit cards.
 Companies in this position should clearly post this information both online and at their location.
 When it comes to technological barriers to payment, people tend to be more understanding.

 Know Local Systems

-As a business owner, you need to keep tabs on legal changes in your region – while your travelers should do their best to learn what the expectations will be in the areas they’re visiting, but this can be a challenge, especially if there’s a language barrier involved.
+As a business owner, you need to keep tabs on legal changes in your region.
+Your travelers should do their best to learn what the expectations will be in the areas they’re visiting.
+This can be a challenge though, especially if there’s a language barrier involved.